dwavesystems/dwave-system/docs/reference/embedding.rst

 Example
 =======

-A sampler may not natively support a given problem graph.
+As described in more detail in the :std:doc:`Boolean AND Gate <oceandocs:examples/and>` example, a sampler may not natively support a given problem graph.
 For example, the D-Wave system does not natively support :math:`K_3` graphs.
 The Boolean AND gate (:math:`x_3 \Leftrightarrow x_1 \wedge x_2` where :math:`x_3` is the AND gate's output and :math:`x_1, x_2` the inputs) may be represented as penalty model

 .. math::